raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Keepalive Interval Expiry

-If, at any time during the life of the DSO session, the keepalive interval value (i.e., 15 seconds by default) elapses without any DNS messages being sent or received on a DSO session, the client MUST take action to keep the DSO session alive, by sending a DSO Keepalive message (see {{keepalive}}).
+If, at any time during the life of the DSO Session, the keepalive interval value (i.e., 15 seconds by default) elapses without any DNS messages being sent or received on a DSO Session, the client MUST take action to keep the DSO Session alive, by sending a DSO Keepalive message (see {{keepalive}}).
 A DSO Keepalive message exchange resets only the keepalive timer, not the inactivity timer.

-If a client disconnects from the network abruptly, without cleanly closing its DSO session, leaving long-lived state uncanceled, the server learns of this after failing to receive the required keepalive traffic from that client.
+If a client disconnects from the network abruptly, without cleanly closing its DSO Session, leaving long-lived state uncanceled, the server learns of this after failing to receive the required keepalive traffic from that client.
-If, at any time during the life of the DSO session, twice the keepalive interval value (i.e., 30 seconds by default) elapses without any DNS messages being sent or received on a DSO session, the server SHOULD consider the client delinquent, and forcibly abort the connection with a TCP RST (or equivalent for other protocols).
+If, at any time during the life of the DSO Session, twice the keepalive interval value (i.e., 30 seconds by default) elapses without any DNS messages being sent or received on a DSO Session, the server SHOULD consider the client delinquent, and forcibly abort the connection with a TCP RST (or equivalent for other protocols).